-I’ve just finished a repair on an amazing power amplifier you may never have heard of – the Yamaha MX-1.
-Read on for details about this stunning, heavyweight amplifier.
+I’ve just repaired an amazing Yamaha MX-1 power amplifier.
+Read on for more about this stunning, heavyweight amplifier.

-The Yamaha MX-1 was the best and most expensive amplifier in the Yamaha line-up for 1993.
+The Yamaha MX-1 was the best and most expensive amplifier in the Yamaha line-up for 1993, and what a beast it is.
 I truly had to wrestle this thing around the workshop, it’s so heavy for its size, it feels like it’s made of lead!

 Yamaha MX-1 Specifications